Dancing with the Stars (Irish TV series) series 6

 On 25 August 2022, Nicky Byrne announced that he would be stepping down as host after five seasons to focus on touring commitments with his band, Westlife.
 On 7 October, Doireann Garrihy was announced as his replacement joining Jennifer Zamparelli as co-host.

 This season also saw professional dancer, and two-time reigning champion, Pasquale La Rocca announce his departure from the show as he joined the Italian version of the format, Ballando con le Stelle.
 On 28 November 2022, all other professional dancers were confirmed to be returning to the series from the previous year, they were joined by new professional dancer, Michael Danilczuk, whom previously that year had finished as runner-up in his native version in Poland, Taniec z gwiazdami.

 It was announced on 22 January, due to unforeseen circumstances, professional dancer, Maurizio Benenato had left the show.
 He was replaced with former Dancing with the Stars Ireland professional and reigning Taniec z gwiazdami champion, Robert Rowiński.

 The final on 19 March 2023, was won by Carl Mullan alongside partner Emily Barker.
+This was Barker's final series as a professional dancer.